 The School of Art offers rigorous training in Art, Art History and Arts Management.
-The study of the arts is set within a larger liberal arts education, which encourages students to approach art from multiple perspectives, and their art is rooted in contemporary discourses on art and history.
+The study of the arts encourages students to approach art from multiple perspectives, and their art is rooted in contemporary discourses on art and history.
 State-of-the-art facilities and engaged professors embolden students to develop and realize their visions.
 We attract an array of regional and national artists and scholars to campus to help students discuss, critique and cultivate their work.
 Through strong partnerships with local museums and galleries, students create advertising campaigns, participate in exhibitions and pursue rewarding internships.

 Students in the School of Art participate in a dynamic and collaborative program focused on exploring, creating and analyzing art and its practices.
 We offer concentrations in art history, digital art, graphic design, painting, photography and printmaking, while also encouraging students to work across varying media.
 The interdisciplinary Arts Management program is housed at the School of Art.
 Small class sizes foster close relationships with students and professors, and together, students’ vision becomes art.